-Well, web analytics is nothing like that.
-While it can feel like a tough subject to grasp, it’s surprisingly easy to get a basic understanding of what is happening on your website.
-And this can help you make big performance improvements.
+Website analytics can feel like a tough subject to understand, but it’s surprisingly easy to get to grips with.
+And when you know what is happening on your website, you can make big data-driven performance improvements.

 Collecting the right metrics can show you: